Introduction to Biological Psychology

 - Study Abroad Advisory of Student Risk

 - Student Experience

-You will stay in shared doubles with en-suite bathroom at a centrally located youth hostel.
+You will stay in shared doubles with en-suite bathroom at hotel.
 The hostel is a designated Ecolabel business, providing guests a sustainable, ethical, and socially responsible form of tourism.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange alternative lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-Half-board at the hostel restaurant is included in the program fee.
-Breakfast is included seven days a week and dinner is included Monday-Thursday.
+Breakfast at the hotel restaurant is included in the program fee.
 A welcome meal and a farewell meal at a restaurant in Strasbourg are also included in the program fee.

 Lunches and meals during the weekends are not included so you can choose to take your meals elsewhere and experience the wide variety of cuisine Strasbourg offers.